Michael A.Robinson picks out the best defense tech stock to buy right now.

 Clearfield Inc. (NASDAQ: CLFD) sells pretty much everything you need to deploy a fiber network, including frames and cabinets, optical components, cable and drop assemblies, terminals and cabinets, and wall boxes.

 Clearfield's customers are broadband service providers, including the large national carriers, local companies, utilities, and municipalities.

 There were already huge opportunities for Clearfield from the rollout of 5G and the continued adoption of cloud computing and data centers.
 Add in government-mandated expansion and updates to the nation's fiber-optic grid, and business is about to go from good to great.

-The latest earnings report gives some idea of just how good the business is right now.
-Sales were up 45% year over year while the backlog of work rose by more than 100% compared to the first quarter of 2020.
+Halfway through 2021, the company's sales were up 45% year over year while the backlog of work rose by more than 100% compared to the first quarter of 2020.
 Gross profit margins climbed from 39% to 43.6%.
 As a result of the powerful sales increase combined with margin improvement, earnings exploded from just $0.05 last year to $0.27 this year.

 That's year-over-year earnings growth of more than 400%.

 The stock rose more than 200% in 2021, and it will climb even higher in 2022.